Tilea Campaign, Part 35

 Mazallini has apparently failed to send out another, larger force as yet.
 It may well be that he is awaiting advice or assistance from his patron, King Jaldeog of the mountain realm, or perhaps he is instead simply preparing for the defence of Campogrotta in the struggle ahead?

-The general has published the sent the following missive to all Tilea’s rulers and governors:
+The general has, however, published and sent the following missive to all Tilea’s rulers and governors, including his holiness the Arch-Lector Bernado Ugolini, and Lord Silvano regent of Pavona:

 ……

-A warning freely given to all the lawful rulers and powers of Tilea, concerning a new threat in the north.
+A warning freely given to the lawful powers of Tilea, concerning a new threat in the north.

-I, General Bruno Mazallini, commander of the Compagnia del Sole and Governor of the city realm of Campogrotta, do hereby advertise to all those with ears to hear that once again the wretched Ratto Uomo have poured forth in strength from their vile lairs to taint the land of Tilea.
-They have already taken the realm of Ravola, and doubtless intend to swarm further south.
+I, General Bruno Mazallini, commander of the Compagnia del Sole and Governor of the city realm of Campogrotta, do hereby advertise to all those with ears to hear that once again the wretched Uomini Ratto have poured forth in strength from their vile, subterranean lairs to taint the land of Tilea.
+Having already siezed the realm of Ravola, they doubtless intend to swarm further south.
 Reports of their forces have also come from the vicinity of Trantio, where they were sighted by Lord Alessio of Portomaggiore’s soldiers, despite a complete lack of reports from the lands between Ravola and Trantio.
 From this, two inferences can be made:

-First, that the ratto uomo assuredly seize and befoul much more than Ravola alone.
+First, that the uomini ratto have assuredly seized and befouled more than Ravola alone.

 Second, that they have tunnelled under a significant stretch of the realm.

-These undeniable facts mean that every Tilean state needs to ensure its preparedness for the oncoming fight, and to join in alliance to bolster the strength of arms that can be brought to bear.
-Tilea, Estalia and the Border Princes have suffered greatly at the hands of the rat-men throughout history, sometimes caught by surprise due the adversary’s cunning ways, but here is a warning – their hand has been shown.
-We must act quickly and assuredly.
-Forewarned is only forearmed if each and every state ensures it preparedness, making what efforts are required, spending the necessary gold and mustering sufficient forces.
-A forewarning ignored forespells only doom.
+These undeniable facts mean that every Tilean state must ensure its preparedness for the oncoming fight, and join in alliance to bolster the strength of arms that can be brought to bear.
+Tilea, Estalia and the Border Princes have suffered greatly at the hands of the rat-men throughout history, sometimes caught by surprise due the adversary’s cunning ways.
+Today we have been warned – they have shown their hand – and so we can act promptly and assuredly.
+But forewarned is only forearmed if each and every state responds approriately, making all required efforts: spending the necessary gold and mustering sufficient forces.
+A forewarning ignored forespells doom.

-No engines were used in the assault on Ravola, instead they arrived only after the city was taken.
+No engines were used in the assault on Ravola, instead arriving only after the city was taken.
 Whether their tardiness was deliberate or the result of some delay, we know not, but any general would surely consider an assault against a city whilst lacking war machines a foolhardy exercise.

 Season13EndSkavenMachines

-Their noxious catapults and incinerating cannons are only too well known from the many occasions they have been used in the past.
-Furthermore, my own scouts and others have reported that the ratto uomo have in their possession a poison that can taint large swathes of land, and indeed has already done so, despite not yet being deployed in battle.
-This is something new, housed in some kind of engine, able to kill every living close to it, even before it is brought to bear against a foe.
-Something so destructive that it bleeds poison merely by its passage.
+Their noxious catapults and incinerating cannons are only too well known from the occasions they have been used in history.
+Furthermore, the Arrabiati’s scouts and others have reported that the uomini ratto have in their possession a poison that can taint large swathes of land, and indeed has already done so, despite not yet being deployed in battle.
+This is something new, housed in some kind of engine, able to kill every living thing close to it; something so destructive that it bleeds poison merely by its passage.
 Its true nature can only be guessed at, but every blade of grass, every tiny, crawling creature upon the ground over which it passed, withers and dies.
-Those of my men who spent only a short time at the site of its passage have sickened and remain in perilous health.
-All of which suggests that great ruin and terror might result should this weapon’s potential be unleashed.
+Those scouts who spent only a short time at the site of its passage have sickened and remain in perilous health.
+All of which suggests that great ruin and terror might result should this weapon’s true potential be unleashed.

 OLYMPUS DIGITAL CAMERA

-Even now brave scouts are attempting to discover the engine’s true nature.
-I have ordered my own servants and soldiers to do all they can to learn more and am preparing for the battle ahead.
+Even now my own brave scouts are attempting to discover the engine’s true nature.
+I have ordered my soldiers to do all they can to prepare for the battle ahead.
 But if Ravola, defended by a not inconsiderable garrison, failed against what seems to have been nothing more than an advance force of their main strength, then all should know that any one state alone is unlikely to withstand this enemy.

-If you do not wish to see Campogrotta fall, so allowing the enemy to take a step closer to your own realms, and to be made bolder by their victory, then I would advise you act decisively and swiftly, immediately sending what relief you can to assist mine own forces in thwarting this threat.
-The ogres have ravaged city after city, and the vampires also cut deep, but let not a final, fatal blow be delivered by the ratto-uomo.
-There remains in Tilea strength sufficient to the task in hand, now is not the time to let it lie idle, nor to squander it for want of trust and cooperation among us.
+If you do not wish to see Campogrotta fall, so allowing the enemy to take a step closer to your own realms, and to be made bolder by their victory, then I would advise you act decisively and swiftly, sending what relief you can to assist mine own forces in thwarting this threat.
+The brute ogres have ravaged city after city, and the vampires have bitten deep, but we cannot allow a final, fatal blow to be delivered by this verminous foe.
+There remains in Tilea strength sufficient to the task in hand, and now is not the time to let it lie idle, nor to squander it for want of trust and cooperation among us.

 May all the gods pour their blessings upon us their dutiful servants and may brave Myrmidia inspire sound strategy in our commanders, and true courage among our soldiers.